 - The larger the room, and the louder you play, the less effects, especially reverb or delay you need.

-- Use delay instead of reverb for ambience, especially in a larger room, to avoid washing out the tone and to fit better in the overall mix.
+- Use delay instead of reverb for ambiance, especially in a larger room, to avoid washing out the tone and to fit better in the overall mix.

-- Simple ambience can be achieved with a slap-back delay of 125 ms with no repeats.
+- Simple ambiance can be achieved with a slap-back delay of 125 to 175 ms with no repeats.
 Blend to taste.
-This can often be left on all the time.
+Shorter slapbacks can often be left on all the time.

-- Smooth out the guitar sound, and blend into the mix better using 500 ms delay with a couple of repeats.
+- Smooth out the guitar sound, and blend into the mix better using 500 ms delay with a few repeats.
 Especially useful in a three-piece situation.

 - Most guitar players play in mono – but that’s changing with digital amplifiers.
 Before the amp effects are almost always in mono while after the amp effects (often in the recorded track) are usually stereo.